rstudio/renv/tests/testthat/_snaps/status.md

     Code
       status()
     Output
-      The following packages are out of sync:
+      The following package(s) are out of sync:

        package installed recorded used
        bread   n         n        y